ivanov-gv/zpcg/README.md

 So the assumptions are:

+1. Each train passes every station in its route only once.
-1. For any two stations there is a straight route or a route with an intersection in Podgorica station.
+2. For any two stations there is a straight route or a route with an intersection in Podgorica station.
    This means the Podgorica station might be used as the only intersection station.
 Also, there are no routes with two or more intersections.
-2. Routes without intersections are always faster (or just preferred) than the routes with one or more.
+3. Routes without intersections are always faster (or just preferred) than the routes with one or more.
-3. Routes with intersection in Podgorica are always preferred than the routes with any other.
+4. Routes with intersection in Podgorica are always preferred than the routes with any other.
-4. The Montenegro railway system is an acyclic undirected graph.
+5. The Montenegro railway system is an acyclic undirected graph.
 This means that for every train station, trains can travel in any direction, and it is impossible to circle from a station back to itself without repeating stations.